GluuFederation/docs-de-prod/docs/source/index.md

 If you have questions or feedback, please open a ticket on the [Gluu support portal](https://support.gluu.org/).

 !!!
 Note
     Support for Docker Edition deployments is only guaranteed under [Enterprise support plans](https://gluu.org/pricing).
-However, the code and documentation remains free and open source.
+However, the code and documentation remain free and open source.

 ## License